Creating what is beautiful and preserving what is valuable with KEIM mineral paints.

 ▼ Are you renovating a monument and still looking for the right products for monument protection?

-▼ Do you have any questions about our products for your house or building, old building, historical monument or generally about renovating old buildings?
+▼ Do you have any questions about our products for a heritage building, historical monument or generally about renovating old buildings?

-Read more about the unequalled longevity and colour brilliance for historic and contemporary facades in our company brochure!
+Unequalled longevity and colour brilliance for historic & contemporary facades in our company brochure!